 Lockdown from a legal perspective.

-Secondly, the curfews and lockdowns enforced by the sates is validated by the section 2 of the Epidemic Diseases Act, 1897 which provides the states with all the powers to take necessary measures to contain an epidemic.
+Secondly, the curfews and lockdowns enforced by the states are validated by section 2 of the Epidemic Diseases Act, 1897 which provides the states with all the powers to take necessary measures to contain an epidemic.

 Lockdown vs Transgression of Fundamental rights

-Now, in this context, under the article 21 there is onus upon the state to protect the right to life and personal liberty of its citizens.
+Now, in this context, under article 21 there is an onus upon the state to protect the right to life and personal liberty of its citizens.
 This right is sacrosanct as without life there can be no liberty.
-Moreover, in State of Punjab vs MS Chawla the Honourable Supreme Court held that “right to health is integral part of right to life”.
+Moreover, in the State of Punjab vs MS Chawla, the Honourable Supreme Court held that the “right to health is an integral part of the right to life”.
 So by imposing the lockdown the government is not just protecting the life by curbing liberty but also by ensuring good health of the citizens, trying to curb the pandemic and thereby protecting their right to life.

 It further needs to be discussed that even if justified on legal laws, does this curb on liberties fit within the definition of reasonableness criteria, as if provided by the constitution and upheld by the various Supreme court Judgments.
-The liberty that was affected by the lockdown is a set of rights guaranteed as a Fundamental right under article 19(1)(d) and article 19(1)(g) i.e. Right to move freely throughout the territory of India and Right to practice any profession or to carry on any occupation, trade or business.
-However, upon these right too reasonable restrictions can be placed under article 19 (5) and article 19(6) of the constitution.
+The liberty that was affected by the lockdown is a set of rights guaranteed as a fundamental right under Article 19(1)(d) and Article 19(1)(g) i.e. Right to move freely throughout the territory of India and the Right to practice any profession or to carry on any occupation, trade or business.
+However, upon these right too reasonable restrictions can be placed under Article 19 (5) and Article 19(6) of the constitution.
 Where in the Supreme Court too held in Narender Kumar v Union of India that to determine the reasonableness of a restriction, among other factors, it must consider the background of the circumstances in which the order is issued and “whether the restraint caused by law is more than necessary in the interest of the general public”.
-Now as discussed above, given the staggering R naught of the Covid19 and the sheer risk of spread of the pandemic in the absence of lockdown, it’s anybody’s guess that the restriction on the fundamental rights were completely reasonable and were not just an option but a necessity.
+Now as discussed above, given the staggering R naught of the Covid19 and the sheer risk of spread of the pandemic in the absence of lockdown, it’s anybody’s guess that the restriction on the fundamental rights was completely reasonable and was not just an option but a necessity.

 The state has done a commendable job in the same, standing up to the humungous task in hand and bringing relief to numerous families like that of Raju and others, wiping their tears and becoming a messiah for the families in need.
-No doubt the sufferings of the citizenry are many, and this abrupt brake on the path of life has been tough.
-But this brake was necessary to put a brake on Covid19, pending the search for a vaccine to defeat it completely.
-Lastly, I just want to reiterate what the honourable Prime stated “Jaan he to Jahan he”.
+No doubt the sufferings of the citizenry are many, and this abrupt break on the path of life has been tough.
+But this break was necessary to put a brake on Covid19, pending the search for a vaccine to defeat it completely.
+Lastly, I just want to reiterate what the honourable Prime stated: “Jaan he to Jahan he”.

 And in the words of poet